 - Discounts depending on the season

-Things You Should Know before Planning your Elopement at Estes Park
+Things You Should Know before Planning your Estes Park Elopement

-- Specific locations – There are specific location where you are allowed to have a ceremony.
+- Specific locations – There are specific location where you are allowed to have a ceremony if you want to head into Rocky Mountain National Park.
 Keep in mind, you can go other places for photos, just not the ceremony.

 - A permit is required – Estes Park is located in the Rocky Mountain National Park, which requires a permit to elope.
 The permit can be purchases up to a year in advance and is $250.
 You will need to know some important information to obtain a permit, and not all are approved.
 You can find out everything you need to know here about acquiring an elopement permit in the Rocky Mountain National Park.